Zhong-Lab-UCSD/HiCtool/README.md

 8. **Visualizing the data** (reported here).

 Here for simplicity, we show examples only on how to plot the data (step 8).
-After the data are normalized (step 7), if both fend and enrichment data were calculated, these files will be produced (here only for chromosome 6, at 1 mb and 40 kb resolution):
+After the data are normalized (step 7), if both FEND and enrichment data were calculated, these files will be produced (here only for chromosome 6, at 1 mb and 40 kb resolution):

 - [Observed data chr 6 (1 mb)](https://sysbio.ucsd.edu/public/rcalandrelli/hictool_example/HiCtool_chr6_1mb_observed.txt)
 - [Normalized fend data chr 6 (1 mb)](https://sysbio.ucsd.edu/public/rcalandrelli/hictool_example/HiCtool_chr6_1mb_normalized_fend.txt)